54 Classic Christmas Short Stories to Read Right Now

 Book vs. Movie: The BFG

 The BFG book is simply put, classic Dahl.
 There is a fantastical world that the reader can get lost in, wonderful and vividly described characters and humorous word play.
 In the audio version narrated by David Walliams, we are given a voice to these relatable characters that makes the listener feel like part of the story.
-The film adaptation of this book has some fun aspects and maintains the theme of friendship from the original story, however, it falls short of Dahl’s original work and just doesn’t seem to measure up.
+It is a perfect book for an 11 year old.
+The film adaptation of this middle school book has some fun aspects and maintains the theme of friendship from the original story, however, it falls short of Dahl’s original work and just doesn’t seem to measure up.
 Continue reading

 Book vs. Movie: The Little Prince